JustSift/ReSift/docs/tutorial/resift-rentals.md

 export default AppBar;
 ```

 Now you have all the knowledge you need to use material-ui and JSS for this project.
-Basically, we’d define styles in an object called ‘useStyles’ on the top level, and then use the defined classes directly by accessing them via their key, e.g. `className={classes.root}`.
+Basically, we define styles in an object and access them using ‘useStyles’.
+Then we use the defined classes directly by accessing them via their key, e.g. `className={classes.root}`.

 ### ReSift Imports